Texas Water Bank

 - enter into contracts to pay for feasibility studies or the preparation of plans and specifications relating to water conservation efforts or to estimate the amount of water to be saved through conservation efforts; and

-- otherwise facilitate water transactions.
+- perform other actions to facilitate water transactions.

 - All water rights or a portion of a water right may be deposited in the bank.